7Block Labs

 Distinguishing Between Utility and Security Tokens

-- Utility Tokens: Intended for access to a product or service.
-Typically exempt from securities regulation if they do not confer ownership rights or profits.
+• Utility Tokens: These are designed to give you access to a specific product or service.
+Generally, they’re not considered securities if they don’t offer ownership rights or a share in profits.

 Example: